Are Pilates classes or Personal Training sessions best for you?

 - Show up on time for your session.
 Arriving to a class 15 minutes late means that you miss the warm up and possibly the initial exercises.
 In a group class this is disrespectful to the other participants and instructor.
 Show up on time in mind and body and you will progress swiftly.

-Now, if at the end of the day you are not able to buy personal training sessions, definitely book into group classes and every so often book a one-on-one session to assess your performance and address any issues you may have.
+Now, if at the end of the day you are not able to buy personal training sessions, definitely book into small group classes and every so often book a one-on-one session to assess your performance and address any issues you may have.

 Book small Pilates reformer group classes on our website or download our app.